Short porch at Yankee Stadium haunts Mariners again in series-opening loss in New York

 After missing up and away with a fastball, Sewald came back with a slider — his best pitch.
 The ball caught too much of the middle of the plate.

-“Probably more of the plate than he wanted,” Servais said.
+“Probably more of the plate than he wanted,” manager Scott Servais said.

 Gallo took a vicious swing with an even more pronounced upper cut than usual.
 It resulted in a towering fly ball that went higher than the foul pole in right field.